 - Planning – some bloggers are mostly spontaneous, but I most certainly am not

 - Scheduling – personally, I rely very heavily on post scheduling to maintain consistency

 - Time management – between writing and promoting your own content and reading other people’s blogs, there’s a lot to fit in

 Search engine optimization (SEO) refers to making your site more appealing to search engine, so that you will show up in search results and people will make their way to your blog.
 Some SEO work requires a plug-in like Yoast, which is only available for self-hosted bloggers or for bloggers on the WordPress.com business or e-commerce plan.

 However, there’s still a lot you can do with a blog on the free plan.
-The post Easy SEO Basics for Bloggers, as well as an older post, the doofus-friendly lowdown on SEO, provide tips on things that you can easily implement.
+The post Easy SEO basics for bloggers provides tips on things that you can easily implement.

 Keywords are the terms by which you want people to be able to find your post/page.
 Keyword research is a big thing in the SEO world, and there are ways to optimize your page for a certain keyword.
 My own opinion is that it’s not useful for the average blogger.
 Write about what you want and how you want, and don’t worry about keywords.